 As I argued previously, individuals knowledgeable about the projects under consideration have the ability to separate high priority from low priority projects.
 I've seen ample evidence that a PPM team, using the right processes, can reliably produce a rough priority ranking of projects.
 Forced ranking becomes more difficult and time consuming, however, if there are:

 In nearly all instances, but especially so under the above complications, a key challenge for the PPM team is reaching agreement over how projects should rank.
-Paired comparisons, virtual markets, and point scoring are techniques that can be used by the PPM team rank projects.
+Thus, many PPM teams use formal, mathematical approaches to aid the prioritization process.
+The best of the formal approaches require estimating project value, to be discussed in the next section of this paper.
+However other approaches are being used by PPM Teams as well, including paired comparisons, virtual markets, and point scoring.
 Variations of these approaches can make it easier to involve larger groups in the prioritization process.

 Using Paired Comparisons to Facilitate Forced Project Ranking